mopenstein/raspberry_pi_tv_station/disk image install files/README.md

 # Premade Disk Image

-Download a disk image of the project here: *** coming soon *** I just tried to do this and it was not a simple task
+Download a disk image of the project here: *** coming soon ***

-Requires at least a 16GB micro SD card, though bigger is better since the MYSQL database is store on the SD card.
+Requires at least a 16GB micro SD card, though bigger is better since the MYSQL database is stored on the SD card.

 Designed and tested on a Raspberry Pi 3b+ (runs absolutely perfectly).
 Also tested on a Raspberry Pi B+ v1.2 (runs slowly but does function)